-You don't need an oven to make this chicken.
+You don't need an oven to make this campfire chicken recipe.
 Flattening the bird with a brick and cooking it in a skillet achieves a "roasted" finish.
+Two whole lemons bring bright, citrusy flavor.

 Remove backbone from chicken using kitchen shears.
 Place chicken, breast side up, on a cutting board, with legs extended on both sides.
 Press firmly on breastbone to break it and flatten chicken.
 Rub all over with 2 tablespoons oil, and season generously with salt and pepper.